lizmat/articles/5to6-signatures.md

         }
     }

-This type of parameters are *positional parameters* in Perl 6.
+Such parameters are called *positional parameters* in Perl 6.
 Unless indicated otherwise, positional parameters **must** be specified when calling the subroutine.